Charles, Cardinal de Bourbon (born 1562)

-A 16th century painting of Charles of Bourbon-Vendome.

 A 17th century portrait of Charles of Bourbon-Vendome.

-Charles II of Bourbon (19 August, 1562 – 30 July, 1594), known as Cardinal de Vendôme and later as Cardinal de Bourbon, was a prince of the blood of the House of Bourbon.
+Charles II of Bourbon (19 August 1562 – 30 July 1594), known as Cardinal de Vendôme and later as Cardinal de Bourbon, was a prince of the blood of the House of Bourbon.
 When his Protestant cousin became King Henry IV of France in 1589, he raised the hopes of Catholics hostile to the League and was a candidate for the crown of France.

 Family

 Born August 19, 1562, at Gandelus-en-Brie, Charles was the son of Louis I de Bourbon-Conde, Prince of Conde (uncle of French King Henry IV) and Duke of Enghien, and Eleonore de Roye.
 He was the nephew of Cardinal Charles de Bourbon.